 Here's the problem though Andreas, is this the vocal minority that you are sometimes accused of pandering to?
 Not you personally, but you censors.

-get out of the way completely.
-These "armed camps" have ways of making their opinions known: they have newspapers which support their views, they have MPs who make questions, they have lobby groups, they have meetings, they have write in
+us to get out of the way completely.
+These "armed camps" have ways of making their opinions known: they have newspapers which support their views, they have MPs who make questions, they have lobby groups, they have meetings, they have

 Rita from Liverpool:

-society to see the destructive effects all this is having, violent sex crimes up, 11 and 12 year old parents, and...
+in society to see the destructive effects all this is having, violent sex crimes up, 11 and 12 year old parents, and...
 I mean Michael Barrimore had a little boy about six on the other night ,on his programme over Christmas, and he asked him what

-and I was the person who passed it.
+along and I was the person who passed it.
 I am not aware that since it has been passed there have been any events which suggest that that film, which is an extremely balanced examination of the relationship between a middle aged person and a

 Have you seen them Rita?